 While it’s easier to tell if leaks are occurring inside and around your home, underground water leaks often make very little noise and display harder-to-detect signs.
 Often, a musty smell, sporadic growth of mould or a particularly green patch of grass out the back can indicate that a leak has occurred beneath the surface.
 While damage from water leaks inside your home becomes obvious over time, water leaks outside have a hidden cause of damage.
 Damp soils can attract termites.
 So ignoring leaks outside could mean you end up finding termites in your house!

-If you’re worried about a potential water leak inside, outside and underneath your property, you’re going to need one of the best plumbers in the business to detect, diagnose and fix it.
+If you’re worried about a potential water leak inside, outside and underneath your property, you’re going to need one of the best plumbers in the business to provide professional water leak detection so it can be fixed.
 Best Plumbers Club uses a rigorous research and review process to identify only the most reputable plumbers near you.
 Get in touch today to find a plumber or to advertise your business.